 Latency is the performance killer.
 In the time it takes to fetch a new byte of data from a new address, the CPU could have executed hundreds of instructions.
 By reordering subsequent instructions that do not depend on the results of this memory fetch, a CPU might continue to run for a few dozen instructions, but then it will stop.
 Even if the L1 and L2 cache handle more than 99.5% of all data requirements inside the CPU itself, the latency delay may mean that a typical CPU with a typical workload spends half its time waiting for the memory to respond while executing no instructions.

 The most visible number on a memory stick is its clock speed.
-DDR 2 memory may be rated at 533, 667, 800, or 1066 MHz.
+DDR 4 memory may be rated at 2100 MHz.
 Latency is then expressed in terms of these clock ticks.
 There are several latency numbers, but the most important is CAS latency.
-If you double the speed of the clock (from 533 to 1066 MHz), but then also double the CAS latency from 4 to 8, then the higher clock speed hasn't really done much.
+If you double the speed of the clock, but then also double the CAS latency, then the higher clock speed hasn’t really done much.
+From DDR 2 to DDR 3 to DDR4, vendors have been increasing clock speed and then increasing the number for CAS latency so that the “faster” memory takes the exact same 10 to 13 nsec to respond to a new memory address.

 The first Intel “CPU on a chip” was the 4004 processor.
 It was more like a pocket calculator than a real computer.
 It handled ordinary base 10 digits encoded as four bits.
 Later chips added the ability to handle 8 bit, 16 bit, and 32 bit numbers.
 So on a modern Intel CPU chip there is no single Add instruction.
 Instead, there are separate Add operations for digits, bytes, and every other size of number.
 The resulting set of possible instructions is a mess.
 This is typical of a “Complex Instruction Set” computer chip.